IgniteUI/igniteui-docfx/en/components/for_of.md

 ## Virtual For Directive

-In Ignite UI for Angular, `igxForOf` is an alternative to `ngForOf` for templating large amounts of data.
-The `igxForOf` uses virtualization behind the scenes to optimize DOM rendering and memory consumption.
+In Ignite UI for Angular, [`igxForOf`]({environment:angularApiUrl}/classes/igxforofdirective.html#igxforof) is an alternative to `ngForOf` for templating large amounts of data.
+The [`igxForOf`]({environment:angularApiUrl}/classes/igxforofdirective.html#igxforof) uses virtualization behind the scenes to optimize DOM rendering and memory consumption.
 Virtualization works similarly to Paging by slicing the data into smaller chucks which are swapped from a container viewport while the user scrolls the data horizontally/vertically.
 The difference with the Paging is that virtualization mimics the natural behavior of the scrollbar.
 The directive is creating scrollable containers and renders small chunks of the data.
-It is used inside `igx-grid` and it can be used to build virtual `igx-list`.
+It is used inside [`igxGrid`]({environment:angularApiUrl}/classes/igxgridcomponent.html) and it can be used to build virtual [`igx-list`]({environment:angularApiUrl}/classes/igxlistcomponent.html).

 ### Demo